Presidential Adviser's AI 'Dividend' Post Sparks $4.6 Trillion Won Market Swing, Forcing Lee's Clarification

 What sparked the market swings

-South Korean stocks swung sharply on May 12 after a senior policymaker proposed funneling AI-generated profits into direct cash payments for citizens.
+South Korean stocks swung sharply on May 12 after a presidential adviser proposed funneling AI-generated profits into direct cash payments for citizens.
 The proposal, described as a "citizen dividend" or AI dividend, would tax windfall profits from artificial intelligence and redistribute them to the public.
-The remarks came against a backdrop of existing market volatility, with Korean equities already riding a massive tech-fueled rally.
+The remarks came against a backdrop of existing market volatility, with Korean equities already riding a massive tech-fueled rally that has beaten market expectations.
 According to Bloomberg, the comments amplified intraday price movements as traders weighed the policy's implications for major tech exporters and chipmakers.
 The timing proved particularly sensitive given an ongoing labor dispute at Samsung Electronics' chip division that had already put investors on edge.

 Who proposed the dividend and why now

-Kim Yong-beom, a prominent South Korean economic official, urged the government to establish a mechanism for sharing AI windfalls through citizen dividends.
-Biz.chosun reported that Kim framed the proposal as a necessary response to the concentration of AI wealth among a small cluster of technology giants and highly skilled workers.
-His argument centers on the fear that productivity gains from artificial intelligence will bypass ordinary workers, widening inequality rather than lifting broad living standards.
+Kim Yong-beom, a presidential adviser on economic policy, posted the citizen dividend idea on social media, framing it as a necessary response to the concentration of AI wealth among a small cluster of technology giants and highly skilled workers.
+Biz.chosun reported that his argument centers on the fear that productivity gains from artificial intelligence will bypass ordinary workers, widening inequality rather than lifting broad living standards.
+The post went viral, catching traders off guard and feeding into existing anxieties about government intervention in the booming tech sector.

 Key Points